wilksmatt/azure-devops-extension-create-child-tasks/src/overview.md

 - "*b"      Everything that ends with "b"
 - "*a*"     Everything that has an "a" in it
 - "*a*b*"   Everything that has an "a" in it, followed by anything, followed by a "b", followed by anything

+Note: Wildcard filter rules currently only work for the System.Title.

 ---